Lovage (Levisticum officinale)

 Facts about Lovage

-Lovage is said to improve the health and flavor of other plants growing in the same garden however ensure you give the plants lots of room as they tend to be bulky.
+Lovage is said to improve the health and flavour of other plants growing in the same garden, however ensure you give the plants lots of room as they tend to be bulky.

 Commonly Asked Questions